grossa/lightbox-demo/README.md

 # lightbox-demo
 Code and runnable application of light-field imaging concept.
+Built using Unity3D.